Benjamin-Italiaander/Bulk-Import-users-Azure/README.md

-#check if import worked by
+check if import worked with this command
 ``` Get-DistributionGroupMember -Identity "YourSecurityGroupName" ```